Legal-and-General/canopy/CONTRIBUTING.md

 ## Storybook

 Canopy uses [Storybook](https://storybook.js.org/) to enable components to be developed in isolation.
 If you are creating a new component or directive a corresponding story file will be needed.
-This file will need to be manually added to the [storybook config file](https://github.com/canopy-collective/canopy/blob/master/.storybook/config.js).

-It is possible to scan for story files automatically however this caused some issues with Netlify timing out, so in the interim files need to be added manually.

 ### Netlify Deployments

 Pull requests are automatically deployed via [Netlify](https://netlify.com), a status check will be added to any pull request with a link to the deployment which will run the storybook application.
 [Netlify config](./netlify.toml) is checked into the project

-Netlify deployments are currently password protected, speak to a project admin to get hold of the current password.

 The master branch is also deployed to netlify, this currently provides the most up to date documentation for the latest version.